 The Internal Audit service has rights of access to all the University's records, information and assets which it considers necessary to fulfil its responsibilities.
 Rights of access to other bodies funded by the University should be set out in the conditions of funding provided by the University.

-The Head of Internal Audit has a right of direct access to the Chair of the Council, the Chair of the Audit and Risk Assurance Committee and the Vice-Chancellor.
+The Internal Audit Team has a right of direct access to Senior Management, the Chair of the Council, the Chair of the Audit and Risk Assurance Committee and the Vice-Chancellor.
 In turn, the Internal Audit Department agrees to comply with any requests from the external auditors and the Office for Students for access to any information, files or working papers obtained or prepared during audit work that they need to discharge their responsibilities.

 The Head of the Internal Audit Department must submit an annual report to the Council and Vice-Chancellor through the Audit and Risk Assurance Committee.
 The report must relate to the University’s financial year and include any significant issues up to the date of preparing the report which affect the opinion.

 The report should give an opinion on the adequacy and effectiveness of the University’s arrangements for:

 and the extent to which the Council can rely on them.
 The auditor should also prepare, before the beginning of the year, an audit risk assessment and strategy supported by an assessment of resource needs.
 These should be submitted to the Council for approval following consultation with relevant managers and the Vice-Chancellor, and after consideration by the Audit and Risk Assurance Committee.
 Under the Council scheme of delegation, approval of the Head of Internal Audit's risk assessment, strategy and programme is delegated to the Audit and Risk Assurance Committee.

 The Head of Internal Audit is accountable to the Vice-Chancellor and the Council through the Audit and Risk Assurance Committee for the performance of the department.